 Add text color to stress the most important information, but try to keep your use of text color and fonts to a minimum.
 You want to emphasize, not confuse.
 Also, keep in mind that most people will ignore content if the headline above the content doesn’t interest them – so don’t ignore good headlines (more on that in tip 6 below).

 For example, take a look at how Arnold & Itkin LLP, a law firm focusing on maritime law, emphasizes client testimonials on their homepage.

 Advanced Tip: action buttons/links should be clear and unambiguous.
 For example, “Save” is not the same as “Submit.”
-Consider a visitor’s expectation when they click a button or link and make sure that your labels properly set those expectations.
+Consider a visitor’s expectation when they click a button or link and ensure that your labels properly set those expectations.
 Whenever possible, make sure your copy reflects complete sentences and not isolated words or phrases.
-For more about effective CTAs, I recommend you read 17 Best Practices for Crazy-Effective Call-To-Action Buttons.
+For more about effective CTAs, read 17 Best Practices for Crazy-Effective Call-To-Action Buttons.